 Empowering youth through community-based stewardship and restorative landcare.

-These plots are testing four planting communities that will soon take root on the former Puente Hills Landfill: cactus scrub, chaparral, coastal sage scrub, grassland.
+These plots are testing five planting communities that will soon take root on the former Puente Hills Landfill: cactus scrub, chaparral, coastal sage scrub, grassland, and thematic urban wild.
 As an experiment in native planting and community stewardship, this project engages people in hands-on environmental learning while tending hopeful and joyful visions for the future of the Puente Hills Regional Park.

 The Puente Hills Test Plot is more than just a California native garden.
 As well as reintroducing native plants and wildlife, the plot has always been envisioned as a community oriented gathering space with short and long term opportunities for passive programming.